MK2018/QuickJS/docs/installsetup.rst

 		</body>
 	</html>

-There are essential.
+These are essential.
 Without these imports, Quick.JS is not installed.
 The next thing to note is the ``<qk-page>`` tags scattered around the document, as we see here:

 .. code-block:: html